EddieJ03/president-classifier/README.md

 # President Classifier Website
 This repo contains the website to interact with my deployed President Text Classifier model.
+I am working on a multi-GPU distributed version here: https://github.com/EddieJ03/distributed-pytorch

 ## President Classifier
 My President Text Classifier model is a Transformer Encoder.
 Given a short snippet of text, the model attempts to predict which President said it (without any other context).
 I curated my dataset by essentially breaking down every recorded speech given by a President into chunks.